pingcap/docs-appdev/en/for-hibernate-orm.md

     GRANT ALL ON DATABASE bank TO <username>;
     ```

 ## Step 3.
-Run the Hibernate application
+Get and run the application code

 The sample application code in this tutorial (`Example.java`) uses Hibernate to map Java methods to SQL operations.
 You can use the example application code on your local machine.